w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 testing, download and install [Chopsticks](https://github.com/AcalaNetwork/chopsticks) on your machine and run the command below:

-`npx @acala-network/chopsticks@latest xcm -r polkadot -p polkadot-collectives`
+`npx @acala-network/chopsticks@latest xcm -r polkadot -p polkadot-asset-hub -p polkadot-collectives`

-This should start the Polkadot and the Collectives instances available at ports 8001 and 8000 respectively.
-Connect to both these instances using Polkadot JS UI on two separate browser windows.
+This should start the Polkadot relay chain, Asset Hub, and the Collectives instances available at ports 8000, 8001, and 8002 respectively.
+Connect to these instances using Polkadot JS UI on separate browser windows.
 To connect to these local machine instances at the designated ports, edit the custom endpoint for Polkadot JS UI as shown in the picture below and click on Switch button at the top.

 ![polkadot-js-local](../assets/governance/polkadot-js-local-node.png)

-Navigate to the Polkadot instance and open JavaScript console to run the code below.
+Navigate to the Asset Hub instance and open JavaScript console to run the code below.

 ```
 const number = (await api.rpc.chain.getHeader()).number.toNumber()